Skip to main content

 Open

 In a letter from October 2022, IRS disagreed with this recommendation, stating that SB/SE area directors annually issue guidance on requirements for minimum review and documentation to their managers, and provided examples of such guidance.
 However, none of the information IRS provided fully addresses the specifics of GAO's recommendation.
 First, the annual guidance examples do not consistently provide managers with expectations for reviews of priority work and types of cases to be reviewed.
 Second, while SB/SE states that the annual guidance documents are consistent with the IRM, the IRM does not provide direction or guidance as to how or when high-priority cases should be subject to managerial review.
 Finally, the IRM does not clearly state that all types of managerial review will be conducted according to the SB/SE area director's annual guidance.
-In April 2024, we requested additional feedback from IRS.
+In September 2024, IRS said it had not changed its position.
 GAO will continue to monitor IRS for additional action.
 By implementing this recommendation, IRS will have greater assurance that it is achieving its audit goals for micro-captive insurance.

 Internal Revenue Service The Commissioner of Internal Revenue should have LB&I adopt formal managerial reviews of its audits and establish methods and procedures for recording and analyzing managerial review data that allow it to isolate high-priority cases, including micro-captive insurance audits, and use the data to assess the quality of its audits.
 (Recommendation 2)